Kafka ingestion tutorial

 }

 When the Overlord successfully creates the supervisor, it returns a response containing the ID of the supervisor.
-In this case: {"id":"wikipedia-kafka"}
+In this case: {"id":"wikipedia-kafka"}.

 Now it's time to launch a console producer for your topic and send some data!

-Navigate to your Kafka directory.
+1. Navigate to your Kafka directory.

-Modify the following command to replace {PATH_TO_IMPLY} with the path to your Imply directory:
+2. Modify the following command to replace {PATH_TO_IMPLY} with the path to your Imply directory:

-export KAFKA_OPTS="-Dfile.encoding=UTF-8" ./bin/kafka-console-producer.sh --broker-list localhost:9092 --topic wikipedia < {PATH_TO_IMPLY}/quickstart/wikipedia-2016-06-27-sampled.json
+./bin/kafka-console-producer.sh --broker-list localhost:9092 --topic wikipedia < {PATH_TO_IMPLY}/quickstart/wikipedia-2016-06-27-sampled.json

-The Kafka indexing reads the events from the topic and ingests them into Druid.
+3. The Kafka indexing reads the events from the topic and ingests them into Druid.

-Within the Druid console, navigate to the Datasources page to verify that the new wikipedia-kafka datasource appears:
+4. Within the Druid console, navigate to the Datasources page to verify that the new wikipedia-kafka datasource appears:

-Click the segments link to see the list of segments generated by ingestion.
-Notice that the ingestion spec specified partitioning to
+5. Click the Segments link to see the list of segments generated by ingestion.
+Notice that the ingestion spec specified partitioning to HOUR, so there is a segment for each hour, around 22 based on the data ingested.

 That's it!
-You can now query the historical data in the console, but first try ingesting real-time data, as follows.
+You can now query the data in the console, but first try ingesting real-time data, as follows.

-Step 4: Load real-time data
+Load real-time data

 To do this, you can download a helper application to parse events from Wikimedia's IRC feeds and post them to the wikipedia Kafka topic from the previous step, as follows:

-From a terminal, run the following commands to download and extract the helper application:
+1. From a terminal, run the following commands to download and extract the helper application:

-curl -O https://static.imply.io/quickstart/wikiticker-0.8.tar.gz tar -xzf wikiticker-0.8.tar.gz cd wikiticker-0.8-SNAPSHOT
+curl -O https://static.imply.io/quickstart/wikiticker-0.8.tar.gz

-Now run wikiticker, passing "wikipedia" as the
+2. Now run wikiticker, passing wikipedia as the -topic parameter:

-parameter:bin/wikiticker -J-Dfile.encoding=UTF-8 -out kafka -topic wikipedia
+bin/wikiticker -J-Dfile.encoding=UTF-8 -out kafka -topic wikipedia

-After a few moments, look for an additional segment of real-time data in the datasource created.
+3. After a few moments, look for an additional segment of real-time data in the datasource created.

-Step 5: Build a data cube
+Build a data cube

 Next, try configuring a data cube in Pivot:

-Click Go to data cube.
+3. Click Go to data cube.

 Next steps

-file (or copying from the listing above) into your own file as a starting point, and editing it as needed.
+To write your own ingestion spec, you can copy the contents of the quickstart/wikipedia-kafka-supervisor.json file (or copy from the listing above) into your own file as a starting point, and edit it as needed.

 Alternatively, use the Druid data loader UI to generate the ingestion spec by clicking Apache Kafka from the Load Data page.

 The steps for configuring Kafka ingestion in the data loader are similar to those for batch file ingestion, as described in the Quickstart.
-However, you will use the Kafka bootstrap server as the source, as shown:
+However, you use the Kafka bootstrap server as the source, as shown:

 As a starting point, you can keep most settings at their default values.
-At the Tune step, however, you must choose whether to retrieve the earliest or latest offsets in Kafka by choosing False or True for the Input tuning.
+At the Tune step, however, you must choose whether to retrieve the earliest or latest offsets in Kafka by choosing False or True for the input tuning.

-When you load your own Kafka topics, Druid creates at least one segment for every Kafka partition for every segmentGranularity
+When you load your own Kafka topics, Druid creates at least one segment for every Kafka partition for every segmentGranularity period.
+If your segmentGranularity period is HOUR and you have three Kafka partitions, then Druid creates at least one segment per hour.

 For best performance, keep your number of Kafka partitions appropriately sized to avoid creating too many segments.

-For more information, see Druid's Kafka indexing service documentation for more details.
+For more information, see Druid's Supervisor documentation.